Demuirgos/TypeProvider/README.md

-# TypeProvider.Json
+# TypeProvider.Xml
-A prototype remake of FSharp.JsonTypeProvider in CSharp
+A prototype remake of FSharp.XmlTypeProvider in CSharp

 Usage :
 ```csharp